esamattis/slimux/README.md

 ## Keyboard Shortcuts

-Slimux does not force shortcuts on your Vim, but here's something you can put to your `.vimrc`
+Slimux does not force any shortcuts on your Vim, but here's something you can put to your `.vimrc`

     map <Leader>s :SlimuxREPLSendLine<CR>
     vmap <Leader>s :SlimuxREPLSendSelection<CR>